Dallasson/AndroG/README.md

 - Disables tab navigation during recording to avoid UI issues.
 - On stop, initiates video flipping and merging using FFmpegKit.

-### `ManualVideoMerger.kt`
-- Custom class that decodes two input MP4 files, draws them onto a canvas using `CanvasRenderer`, and re-encodes them into a single output file.
-- Used when fine control over frame rendering is required instead of raw FFmpeg merge.

 ### `FeedFragment.kt`
-- Parses videos from `https://jellyjelly.com/feed` using **Jsoup**.
+- Parses videos from `https://jellyjelly.com/feed` using Retrofit
 - Loads and plays videos using `ExoPlayer` inside a vertical `RecyclerView`.
 - Handles swipe gestures and video lifecycle.